-- An e-signature is an electronic signature and gives you an indication of how internet savvy the real estate agent is. electronic signature also eliminates the need to print, fax, scan, and ship documents and are time documented.
+- An e-signature is an electronic signature and gives you an indication of how internet-savvy the real estate agent is. the electronic signature also eliminates the need to print, fax, scan, and ship documents and are time documented.
 During this conversation, your agent will also mention auto-prospecting, which is a system to keep you updated the moment a new home which meets your criteria arrives on the Edmonton or surrounding area market.

 How long have you been a licensed real estate agent?

 - This question is one that cannot be missed.
 Experience in the real estate industry is important.
 The longer a real estate agent has been selling real estate, the more transactions they have likely completed.